-- 2. The definition of relevant PPR in paragraph 1 is designed to capture only ATC operational procedures that relate to airports at which large commercial air transport and most business jets operate, whilst not capturing aerodromes or airports used only by small non-commercial aircraft. - 3.
+- 2. The definition of relevant PPR in paragraph 1 of this Schedule is designed to capture only Air Traffic Control (ATC) operational procedures that relate to airports at which large commercial air transport and most business jets operate, whilst not capturing aerodromes or airports used only by small non-commercial aircraft. - 3.
 Changes to ATC operational procedures that are planned and permanent will typically be recorded in writing and given as some form of instruction to an air traffic controller.
 An example would be a change to an Air Navigation Service Provider's (ANSP) MATS Part II.